- Brake motor to allow machine rotary and stop smoothly

 The machine packages are fumigated wooden cases.

-General orders require a 30% advance payment to arrange production, and the remaining 70% should pay before shipment.
+General orders require a 30% advance payment to arrange production, and the remaining 70% should be paid before shipment.

-For large orders, we can do l/c at sight
+For large orders, we can do a Letter of Credit at sight.

-If this is our first cooperation, we can make the transaction through PAYPAL.
+If it is our first cooperation, we can make the transaction through PayPal.

-Of course, welcome to the company for pre-shipment inspection.
+Of course, we welcome you to the company for pre-shipment inspection.

 Generally, it is 15-25 days, and if the motor is not the usual 380V 50HZ, the time will be a few days later.
 If it is an urgent order, we will arrange it within two weeks.

-The nearest to our company is Shanghai port, Ningbo port, and Yiwu port.
+The nearest to our company are Shanghai port, Ningbo port, and Yiwu port.